blandlord/crwd-prototype/README.md

 * legal: ownership can be restricted to a closed group, supervised by a notary

 ## Acknowledgements
 This project is the result of R&D activities financed by the Blandlord company.
-The project received a grant from SIDN Foundation under [the Blockchain for Good track](https://www.sidnfonds.nl/projecten/be-a-social-landlord).
+The project received a grant from [the SIDN Foundation](https://www.sidnfonds.nl/projecten/be-a-social-landlord) under the Blockchain for Good track.

 ## Developer instructions
 Setting up the development environment for a prototype using Ethereum contracts with Truffle